After three years of being so beyond single, I met someone perfect for me.

 The only problem?
 He lives in another state.

 Relationships aren't easy.
 Long-distance relationships definitely aren't easy.
 Whether it's a two-hour drive or states away, LDRs take effort and dedication, and they are not for the faint of heart.
+But seriously, why is long-distance so hard?

 I've read so many articles about long-distance relationships, and I notice a running theme among many of them: They sugarcoat it.
 Yes, you can send your beau sweet letters in the mail and be whisked away for a long weekend full of “feels” and romance.
+Listen up: long distance is hard.
+In the beginning, it can be easily romantic, mysterious even, but when long distance gets hard, it can test your strength as well as your trust within your relationship.

 However, based on my experience, there a few real things you need to know about an LDR: